triggermesh/docs/docs/guides/connectingclusters.md

 !!!
 Info "Installation"
     Make sure you have completed the installation [procedure](installation.md) before proceeding with any of the guides.

-In this guide we will connect 2 TriggerMesh/Knative clusters that will be able to interchange CloudEvents flowing through them.
+In this guide we will connect 2 TriggerMesh clusters that will be able to interchange CloudEvents flowing through them.
 You might want to connect multiple TriggerMesh instances to:

 - Move events between environments.
 For example from production to staging in order to perform tests with actual events.
 - Geographically distribute events among clusters.
 - Perform Cluster migrations.
+- Integrate heterogenous applications through real time events.

 ## Scenario